 So How should you price your service?

 Oddly enough, after all the above math, I would still advise you do the following: figure out how much your costs are, and then determine a fair markup, and charge that for your service.
-If you hear complaints on price, use the above to help your customers realize that when they see a cheap price, it often means they get a cheap result.
+If you hear complaints on the price, use the above to help your customers realize that when they see a cheap price, it often means they get a cheap result.
 When you compute your online backup pricing, think about the following:

 - your time to administer the solution